Zilog Z8000: Other applications

-Limited success
+Reception

 While the Z8000 did see some use in the early 1980s, it was passed over for other designs relatively quickly.

 Federico Faggin, then CEO of Zilog, later suggested this was due to Zilog's financing arrangement with Exxon's venture capital arm, Exxon Enterprises.
 Enterprises had made a number of investments in the computer field, and by the early 1980s was positioning itself as a competitor to IBM in the large system space.
-Faggin suggests that IBM thus saw Zilog as a competitor, and refused to consider the Z8000 as a result.
+Faggin suggested that IBM thus saw Zilog as a competitor, and refused to consider the Z8000 as a result.

+However, Faggin did concede that the segmented architecture of the Z8000 was a disadvantage for emerging "graphics-based applications", where systems such as the Apple Macintosh needed to readily access more than 64 KB of memory in a single address space.
+The longer than anticipated process of bringing the product to market was also acknowledged as having contributed to its lack of adoption, Faggin noting that "being first and having the strongest marketing and the strongest momentum", as Intel had found itself with the 8086, would have been the only remaining route to success for a product of this kind.

-However, an examination of the choices available to designers in the early 1980s suggests there are more prosaic reasons the Z8000 was not more popular:
+An examination of the choices available to designers in the early 1980s suggests there are several prosaic reasons the Z8000 was not more popular:

 Comparing assembly language versions of the Byte Sieve, one sees that the 5.5 MHz Z8000's 1.1 seconds is impressive when compared to the 8-bit designs it replaced, including Zilog's 4 MHz Z80 at 6.8 seconds, and the popular 1 MHz MOS 6502 at 13.9.
 Even the newer 1 MHz Motorola 6809 was much slower, at 5.1 seconds.
 It also fares well against the 8 MHz Intel 8086 which turned in a time of 1.9 seconds, or the less expensive 5 MHz Intel 8088 at 4 seconds.